swiftlang/llvm-project/clang/docs/ConstantInterpreter.rst

 * **DtorFn**: invokes the destructors of non-trivial objects.
 * **MoveFn**: moves a block to dead storage.

-Non-static blocks track all the pointers into them through an intrusive doubly-linked list, this is required in order to adjust all pointers when transforming a block into a dead block.
+Non-static blocks track all the pointers into them through an intrusive doubly-linked list, required to adjust all pointers when transforming a block into a dead block.

 Descriptors
 -----------